chingyuuuuu/chingyuuuuu/README.md

 # Hello🙌, I am Ching Yu from Taiwan.

 ## About Me
-I am a student majoring in computer science at Fu Jen Catholic University.

-## Skills
+I am a  junior software engineer from Taiwan,I interted in developing apps or web and also I have many ideas.

 ### Languages
 - English